Safety guidelines for Fine Arts students working from home

 - Clean up when you are done for the day.
 Leaving spilled chemicals or hazardous dusts does not contribute to a healthy home environment.

-- WHMIS for Fine Arts safety training on moodle at http://www.concordia.ca/campus-life/safety/training.html in Safety Training and Moodle Courses section.
-Although solely based on WHMIS 1988, this safety training still provide useful information for users that did not attend the WHMIS 1988 & 2015 for Fine Arts live session.
+- WHMIS for Fine Arts safety training on Moodle at http://www.concordia.ca/campus-life/safety/training.html in Safety Training and Moodle Courses section.
+Although solely based on WHMIS 1988, this safety training still provides useful information for users that did not attend the WHMIS 1988 & 2015 for Fine Arts live session.
 The additional information presented in this document will complement this training.
+The certification is mandatory for all individuals who will handle, store, or dispose of any materials containing WHMIS-regulated ingredients.

 - Studio Arts Chemical Safety Guidelines and references therein.